jaywink/socialhome/docs/installation/ubuntu.rst

 Create configuration
 ''''''''''''''''''''

-Create the file ``env.local`` with the following contents, replacing values as needed.
+Create the file ``.env`` with the following contents, replacing values as needed.

 You must change or add the following values: